AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 * [Adobe Asset Link](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html) provides access to assets from [!DNL Experience Manager] in Adobe Photoshop, Adobe Illustrator, and Adobe InDesign desktop applications.
 You can upload the currently open document into [!DNL Experience Manager] directly from Adobe Asset Link user interface from within these desktop applications.
 * [Experience Manager desktop app](https://experienceleague.adobe.com/docs/experience-manager-desktop-app/using/using.html) simplifies working with assets on desktop, independent on their file type or native application that handles them.
 It is particularly useful to upload files in nested folder hierarchies from your local file system, as browser upload only supports uploading flat file lists.

-## Additional processing {#additional-processing}
+## Process assets when uploaded {#process-when-uploaded}

-In order to have additional processing done on the uploaded assets, you can use asset processing profiles profiles  on the folder, into which assets are uploaded.
-They are available in the folder **[!UICONTROL Properties]** dialog.
+In order to do additional processing on the uploaded assets, you can apply processing profiles on the upload folders.
+The profiles are available in the **[!UICONTROL Properties]** page of a folder in [!DNL Assets].

 ![assets-folder-properties](assets/assets-folder-properties.png)

-The following profiles are available:
+The following tabs are available:

 * [Metadata profiles](metadata-profiles.md) let you apply default metadata properties to assets uploaded into that folder
 * [Processing profiles](asset-microservices-configure-and-use.md) let you generate more renditions than are possible by default.

-Additionally, if Dynamic Media is enabled in your environment:
+Additionally, if [!DNL Dynamic Media] is enabled on your deployment, the following tabs are available:

 * [Dynamic Media Image profiles](dynamic-media/image-profiles.md) let you apply specific cropping (**[!UICONTROL Smart Cropping]** and pixel cropping) and sharpening configuration to the uploaded assets.
 * [Dynamic Media Video profiles](dynamic-media/video-profiles.md) let you apply specific video encoding profiles (resolution, format, parameters).